kuhusharma/dsswebonboarding/README.md

 # HTML / CSS
 We've created a template HTML file in this repo, but the way we created it was Ctrl + Space -> HTML Sample.

+Try to create your own website by adding an image, a link, and some text.
+Make it prettier with CSS as well!

 # JS
 Try out a couple of these simple exercises.
 JS can help modularize the process as well as add more interactability to the website (the latter will not be covered).